shelbyspees/speesblog/_posts/2015-04-14-douglas-crockford.md

 >
 >It all comes down to communication and the structures that you  use in order to facilitate that communication.
 Human language and computer languages work very differently in many ways, but <mark>ultimately I judge a computer program by its ability to communicate with a human who reads that program<mark>.
 So at that level, they're not that different.

 Joel Spolsky made a similar point when [giving advice to college students](http://www.joelonsoftware.com/articles/CollegeAdvice.html) and Jeff Atwood [has admitted](http://blog.codinghorror.com/how-to-write-without-writing/) that his motivation for starting Stack Overflow was to trick people into becoming better communicators.
-Jeff has even repeated the following quote from Joel in multiple blog posts on CodingHorror.com:
+Jeff has even repeated the following quote from Joel in multiple blog posts on Coding Horror:

 ><i class="fa fa-quote-left"></i> The difference between a tolerable programmer and a great programmer is not how many programming languages they know, and it's not whether they prefer Python or Java.
 It's whether they can communicate their ideas.
 >
-> -- <cite>Joel Spolsky, <a href="http://www.joelonsoftware.com/articles/CollegeAdvice.html">"Advice for Computer Science College Students"</a></cite>
+> --- <cite>Joel Spolsky, <a href="http://www.joelonsoftware.com/articles/CollegeAdvice.html">"Advice for Computer Science College Students"</a></cite>